In this article, we review the best MMA gloves for training, sparring, and competition in 2021.

 - Mid-to-high price range.

-- Durable model.
+- Very light model.

-- Good thumb protection.
+- Good wrist support and knuckle protection.

 - Mid-to-high price range.